 Designed for health science majors.
 Examines microorganisms with an emphasis on their structure, development, physiology, classification, and identification.
+The laboratory experience includes culturing, identifying

 The laboratory experience includes culturing, identifying, and controlling microorganisms with an emphasis on their role in infectious disease.